contao/docs/docs/manual/installation/update-contao.en.md

 You need a local Contao installation.
 In this installation, you install the Contao Manager and run the update like described in the section [Updating with the Contao Manager](#updating-with-the-contao-manager).

 Before doing so, make sure that the Composer Resolver Cloud is not used!
-You do not need it, because you you can provide your own server with enough memory and thus reduce the load of the resolver cloud.
+You don't need it, because you can provide your own server with enough memory and thus reduce the load of the resolver cloud.

 You can find the setting in the "System Check" in the "Server Configuration" section.